OptMap: Geometric Map Distillation via Submodular Maximization: Algorithmic Implementation

 \subsection{Position and Time Constraints}

 The input set can be further constrained by applying additional position and time constraints.
 Position constraints are defined using a set of balls $(x_{c}, r)$, where $x_{c}$ is the coordinates of the ball center and $r$ the radius, and time constraints are defined with a set of initial and final timestamps $(t_{i}, t_{f})$.
 Each element of the input set is a scan with an associated position $x(e_{i})$ and time $t(e_{i})$.
 The filtered input set is then the subset of the input set with poses and timestamps inside the defined position and time constraints, defined as $E_{c} := \{e_{i} \in E | \, ||x(e_{i})-x_{c}||_{2} \leq r \, , \, t(e_{i}) \in [t_{i},t_{f}]\}$.
 Multiple constraints can be applied, giving OptMap the ability to distill specified portions of a mapping session.
-An example of the position constraints are shown in \cref{fig:top-right-motionplanning}, where position and time constraints are seen as valuable tools for customizing distilled maps to specific downstream applications.
+An example of the position constraints are shown in \cref{fig:top-right-changedetect}, where position and time constraints are seen as valuable tools for customizing distilled maps to specific downstream applications.
+We note that these simple constraints are sufficient for the included online change detection example, but more complex constraints could be substituted for other novel applications.